-It is my pleasure to serve as the CGD for our brand new district 123.
+It is my pleasure to serve as the Club Growth Director for District 123 in its 2nd year.

 As we emerge from a worldwide pandemic we must seek opportunities to build our clubs back stronger.
 Whether your club will continue to meet online, switch back to in-person, or attempt a hybrid meeting format .. our future is unclear.
 However, we must all see opportunities to grow and thrive in this new normal.